Eyjafja/packs_slon2023/README.md

 4. ```make release```

-How to use:
+# How to use:

-points should be specified with the left mouse button, and the polygon should be confirmed by pressing enter.
+## Points should be specified with the left mouse button, and the polygon should be confirmed by pressing enter.